NELDER_MEAD

-NELDER_MEAD is an executable MATLAB program, using double precision arithmetic, which seeks the minimizer of a scalar function of several variables.
+nelder_mead, a MATLAB code which seeks the minimizer of a scalar function of several variables, by Jeff Borggaard.

 The algorithm is easy to visualize.
 The user supplies an initial set of points that represent solution estimates.
 The number of points supplied is one greater than the spatial dimension, so they form a "simplex" - in 2D, this is simply a triangle.
 The algorithm then evaluates the function at each point on the simplex, and then considers various ways of seeking a better estimate, including replacing one vertex of the simplex by its reflected image, or by shrinking or expanding the simplex.
 An animation of the procedure looks almost like a little triangular creature trying to blindly feel its way downhill.